ASTR 1210 (O'Connell) Study Guide

-The total mass in Kuiper Belt and inner Oort Cloud icy objects is probably many times the combined mass of the main belt asteroids.

-- Comet orbits are highly elliptical (see the diagram of Comet above), and they lie at all angles to the ecliptic plane.
+The total mass in Kuiper Belt and inner Oort Cloud icy objects is probably many times the combined mass of the main belt asteroids. ways.
+They are highly elliptical (see the diagram of Halley's Comet above), and they lie at all angles to the ecliptic plane.